 Have you ever had an insect in your ear?

-In fact, there are times when an insect finds its way into your ear.
-You may not even notice this at first, but your ear will start to itch.
-Then when you see a doctor, they'll find the little culprit in your ear.
+It can actually happen that an insect finds its way into your ear.
+At first, you may not even notice it, but your ear starts to itch.
+Then, when you see a doctor, he finds the little culprit in your ear.

-In this case, your ear, nose and throat doctor will do an ear rinse to get the insect back outside.
+In this case, your ear, nose, and throat doctor will perform an ear lavage to get the insect back out.

-A woman in China, for example, experienced something like this.
-After experiencing an itch in her ear for four days, she went to see her doctor.
-He actually discovered something in her ear that didn't really belong there.
-A jumping spider had crawled into the sleeping woman's ear and made its home there.
-But because the spider did not want to move out voluntarily, the doctor had to help.
+For example, one woman in China experienced something like this.
+After feeling an itch in her ear for four days, she went to see her doctor.
+This discovered actually something in her ear, which did not belong there so at all.
+A jumping spider had crawled into the sleeping woman's ear and made itself at home there.
+But because the spider did not want to move out again voluntarily, the doctor had to help.

 Spiders in the ear

-In Australia, a man named Hendrik Helmer was plagued by severe pain in his ear that night.
-He feared that a poisonous Australian spider had lodged in his ear, and first rinsed his ears with water himself.
-Ultimately, the uninvited guest could only be unmasked in the hospital: a doctor found a 2 cm long cockroach in his ear canal.
-The doctor first had to kill the cockroach in order to then free the man from it.
+In Australia, a man named Hendrik Helmer was plagued by severe pain in his ear during the night.
+He feared that an Australian venomous spider had taken up residence in his ear, and at first performed an ear irrigation with water himself.
+In the end, the uninvited guest could only be unmasked in the hospital: A doctor found a 2 cm long cockroach in his ear canal.
+The doctor had to kill the cockroach first to be able to free the man from it afterwards.

-In India it was similar to an ear patient.
-A living cricket had made itself comfortable in the man's ear.
-The man had severe earache, so he went to the hospital to see a doctor.
-Crickets are one of those insects that hide in a narrow cave during the day and are active at night, and this specimen had found the man's ear canal to be a good cave.
+In India, a similar thing happened to an ear patient.
+A live cricket had made itself comfortable in the man's ear.
+The man felt severe ear pain, so he went to the doctor in the hospital.
+Crickets are among the insects that hide in a narrow burrow during the day and then are active at night, and this specimen had found the man's ear canal to be a good burrow.

-Perhaps you are particularly uncomfortable with the idea of all of the insect kingdoms looking for a cave in your immediate vicinity at night.
-There are, for example, a lot of horror stories about the ear pince-nez.
-Ear peasants are also nocturnal, and they have special forceps that they can supposedly use to injure a person's eardrum.
-This is actually a myth, because although these insects have sizeable pincers, the name is misleading.
-However, ear pincers were actually used for medicinal purposes in earlier times.
-In the Middle Ages they were ground to be used for ear diseases.
-At the time, it was believed that the powder made from it would help with inflammation or ear pain in the ear canal.
+Perhaps the idea is particularly unpleasant for you, what from the realm of insects could look for a cave at night in your immediate vicinity.
+There are, for example, many horror stories around the earwig.
+Earwigs are also nocturnal, and they have special pincers with which they can supposedly injure the drumskin of a human.
+However, this is actually a myth, because although these insects have considerable pincers, the name is misleading.
+However, earwigs were actually used for medicinal purposes in earlier times.
+In fact, in the Middle Ages, they were ground up to be used for ear diseases.
+At that time, it was believed that the powder from them would help with inflammation or earache of the ear canal.

-When you spend your nights in the great outdoors, it can happen that an insect lodges in your ears.
-The ancient Egyptians therefore used a special headrest.
-This minimized the risk that an intruder could find their way into the nose, mouth or ear.
-The sleeping comfort left a lot to be desired.
+If you spend your nights in the great outdoors, then it can already happen that an insect settles in your ears.
+For this reason, the ancient Egyptians already used a special headrest.
+This minimized the risk of an intruder making its way into your nose, mouth or ears.
+However, the sleeping comfort left much to be desired.

-Sleeping on the floor is perfectly normal in some African cultures.
-As a result, people are directly exposed to many insects and need suitable protective measures against them.
-We know of some peoples that they prop themselves up on their elbows to sleep.
-The head is placed either on the shoulder or on the palm of the hand.
-This makes it more difficult for the insect to reach the raised head position and to find an unprotected body entrance such as ears, nose or mouth.
+In some African cultures, it is perfectly normal to sleep on the ground.
+As a result, people are directly exposed to many insects and need appropriate protective measures against them.
+It is known from some peoples that they rest sideways on their elbows to sleep.
+This involves resting the head either on the shoulder or on the palm of the hand.
+This makes it harder for the insect to reach the elevated head position and find an unprotected body entrance such as the ears, nose or mouth.

-If you ever have the feeling that an insect has moved into your ear, then you should see a doctor as soon as possible.
-You might find it comforting to know that such cases are extremely rare.
-This is because nature has developed a sophisticated natural defense mechanism.
-Did you know that insects can be put off by the bitter substances in your ear wax?
+If you do indeed feel that an insect has moved into your ear, you should see a doctor as soon as possible.
+Perhaps it is comforting for you to know that such cases are extremely rare.
+Nature has developed a sophisticated natural defense mechanism.
+Did you know that insects are deterred by the bitter substances contained in your earwax?

 Valuable tips for such situations:

 In any case, you should stay calm.
-Even if the thought makes you panic, you should know that in most cases the insects will crawl out of your ear on their own.
+Even if the thought triggers panic in you, you should know that in most cases the insects crawl out of your ear again on their own.

-See a doctor right away who can professionally remove the insect with the correct tools.
-This will prevent unnecessary damage to your ear.
+See a doctor immediately, who can remove the insect professionally with the right instruments.
+That way, you'll avoid unnecessary damage to your ear.

-If you are unable to have a doctor remove the crawly animal, you can do the following: Tilt your head so that the affected ear is pointing up.
-Now you put vegetable oil, for example olive oil, in the ear.
-Wait a few minutes for the oil to work.
-This is how you kill the insect.
+If it is not possible for you to have the creepy-crawly removed by a doctor right now, you can do the following: Tilt your head so the affected ear is facing up.
+Now put vegetable oil, for example olive oil, into the ear.
+Wait a few minutes for the oil to take effect.
+This will kill the insect.
 Then rinse your ear with lukewarm water.
-Check that the insect is complete.
-If any part of the animal's body is missing, you should see a doctor immediately.
-Be sure to have your ear examined so that you can rule out injuries.
+Check if the insect is complete.
+If any parts of the animal are missing, you should go to the doctor immediately.
+Be sure to have your ear examined so you can rule out injury.

-You should never try to remove the insect from your ear canal with tweezers or any other object.
-This would only bring the insect deeper into your ear canal, in the worst case it can sting.
-There is a risk of injuring your eardrum.
+You should never try to remove the insect from the ear canal with tweezers or any other object.
+By doing so, you might only bring the insect deeper into your ear canal, and in the worst case, it might bite.
+There's a risk of injuring your drumskin.

-Do you have any further questions about hearing loss or other topics?
-You are welcome to contact us by phone.
-Our trained hearing care professionals offer you detailed, non-binding advice.
-This is of course free of charge for you.
+Have more questions about hearing loss or other topics?
+Feel free to contact us by phone.
+Our trained hearing care professionals offer you a detailed and non-binding consultation.
+This is, of course, free of charge for you.